-Any other item or service whether or not included in the POC, and is reimbursable under Medicaid, is a hospice covered service.
+Any other item or service which is included, or not included in the POC, and for which payment may otherwise be made under Medicaid, is a hospice covered service.
 The hospice provider is responsible for providing any and all services indicated in the POC as necessary for the palliation and management of the terminal illness and related conditions.

 Example: A hospice provider determines that a recipient's condition has worsened and has become medically unstable.
-A hospital inpatient stay will be necessary for proper palliation and management of the condition.
+An inpatient stay will be necessary for proper palliation and management of the condition.
 The hospice adds this inpatient stay to the POC and decides that due to the recipient's fragile condition the recipient will need to be transported to the hospital by ambulance.
 In this case, the ambulance service becomes a covered hospice service.